tbensky/iCanText/README.md

 A: Make sure it's enabled under Settings > General > Keyboard > Keyboards.
 You may need to restart the app you're typing in.

 **Q: Why are the keys so large / swaying?**
 A: iCanText is designed for easier typing — especially helpful for users who prefer clarity, motion, or better tap targets.
+The top row of a QWERTY keyboard is a bit longer than the other rows, so it needs to sway to fit with the larger keys.

 **Q: Does iCanText support emoji?**
 A: You can still access the system emoji keyboard by holding the globe 🌐 icon and selecting it.